Azure-Samples/hdinsight-aks/CLI/Flink.md

 In order to run commands in Azure using the CLI, you need to log in first.
 Log in using the `az login` command.

-## Create Trino cluster in the HDInsight on AKS Cluster Pool
+## Create Flink cluster in the HDInsight on AKS Cluster Pool

 To create a Flink cluster, use the `az hdinsight-on-aks cluster create` command:
 ```bash